BEFORE YOU GO...

 The report by the UAE central bank has emerged as the region steps up efforts to combat money laundering and terrorism financing activities.

-Last year, the global regulatory body Financial Action Task Force (FATF) claimed that “fundamental and major improvements” were required from the UAE to avoid it from being placed on the “grey list” of countries under increased monitoring.
+Last year, the global regulatory body Financial Action Task Force (FATF) claimed that “fundamental and major improvements” were required from the UAE to avoid it from being placed on the “gray list” of countries under increased monitoring.

 Last week, the central bank issued new anti-money laundering guidelines to curb ML/TF threats in the Gulf region.
 The new guidelines have been imposed on financial institutions to instruct them over AML compliance practices.